-He was diagnosed with a left knee strain and did not return after sustaining the injury.
+He was diagnosed with a sprained left MCL and did not return after sustaining the injury.

 Curry came up limping after center JaVale McGee, leaping for a rebound, tumbled backward into his lower legs with 3:09 remaining in the third quarter of the Warriors-Hawks game at Oracle Arena.